-From the start of the next tax year (6 April) the Dividend Tax allowance will be cut to £500 - which makes it even more worth your while to ensure your stocks and shares are held in a tax-efficient wrapper, such as an ISA (see page 4) or a pension (see page 10).
+This tax year, the Dividend Tax allowance has been reduced.
+The Dividend Tax allowance will reduce to £500 - which makes it even more worth your while to ensure your stocks and shares are held in a taxefficient wrapper, such as an ISA (see page 4) or a pension (see page 10).

-Your deadline for making the most of your tax-free allowances is 5 April, the end of the current tax year.
+With our invaluable advice we can help you maximise your allowances - and create the future you want.
 Contact us now for a no-obligation consultation to discuss your options.